DV

 What is the difference between DIVO and SCHD?

-DIVO (Amplify CWP Enhanced Dividend Income ETF) tracks Basket (Amplify Advanced Dividend Income ETF holdings) with a covered call approach, while SCHD (Schwab U.S. Dividend Equity ETF) tracks Dow Jones U.S. Dividend 100 Index with a basket approach.
+DIVO (Amplify CWP Enhanced Dividend Income ETF) is an ETF built around a derivative overlay strategy, while SCHD (Schwab U.S. Dividend Equity ETF) tracks Dow Jones U.S. Dividend 100 Index.
 They are issued by Amplify ETFs and Schwab respectively.

 Can I hold both DIVO and SCHD?